 Run the following commands on your computer:

-git clone https://github.com/singingwolfboy/flask-dance-google.git cd flask-dance-google pyvenv venv source venv/bin/activate pip install -r requirements.txt
+git clone https://github.com/singingwolfboy/flask-dance-google.git cd flask-dance-google python3 -m venv venv source venv/bin/activate pip install -r requirements.txt

 These commands will clone this git repository onto your computer,